Rare Beauty - Chapel

 Victoria and Sister Florence at the Chapel in Birmingham Children's Hospital.

-When people think of hospitals they immediately think of doctors and nurses, and of course they are key, but what about the spiritual needs of patients and their families.
-One family who have benefited from the support of the Chaplaincy team is Victoria and her son Rory who live in Birmingham.
+When people think of hospitals, they immediately think of doctors and nurses.
+Although they are key, they cannot tend to the spiritual needs of patients and their families.
+One family which has benefited from the support of the Chaplaincy team is Victoria and her son Rory, who live in Birmingham.

 Victoria shared her experiences with us as part of the Rare Beauty Project.

-"Rory is 18 months old and was diagnosed with congenital nephrotic syndrome at 1 month old.
+"Rory is 18 months old and was diagnosed with congenital nephrotic syndrome at month one.
 He spent the first year of his life in Birmingham Children's Hospital (BCH) and was discharged on his first birthday.
 He is a strong little boy and he is doing very well now, growing and developing, which is what we want.
-I can’t quite believe he is doing the things that he is doing considering how long he spent in hospital and being very ill.
+I can’t quite believe he is doing the things that he is doing, considering how long he spent in hospital and being very ill.

 Rory aged 18 months is still receiving treatment at Birmingham Children's Hospital.